Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <h3>Last update: <b>09/01/2017</b></h3>
 <p>Files updated:</p>
 <ul>
-  <li><b>UserContent.css</b> -> Fixed some of the colors of the error pages that were inverted, added a more subtle degrading color on the "show more" buttons on firefox addons page, and turned black the searchbar images on <code>about:preferences</code>in the "search" category.</li>
+  <li><b>UserContent.css</b> -> Fixed some of the colors of the error pages that were inverted, added a more subtle degrading color on the "show more" buttons on firefox addons page, and turned black the searchbar images on <code>about:preferences</code>in the "search" category.
+Also added all remaining about: pages</li>
+  <li><b>Addons.css</b> -> Fixed a problem with Ublock Origin blocked site buttons (forgot to reset the mozilla default button theme(Just add "-moz-appearance: none !important" in line 37).</li>
 </ul>
 <h3>Pre-Last update: <b>08/01/2017</b></h3>
 <p>Files updated:</p>